Frequently Asked Questions

 - You could also try volunteering.
 Volunteering often offers new, informal learning opportunities as well as the chance for you to share your skills with others.
 Visit http://www.volunteer.ie/ to find a volunteer centre near you.

-- Remember that most courses begin recruiting in January and September each year, so keep an eye out for open days and opportunities to find out more information.
-Sign up to the calendar.
+- Remember that most courses begin recruiting in January and September each year, so keep an eye out for open days and opportunities on the One Step Up Calendar.

 - Education and Training Boards (ETBs) are the main providers of education and training and offer Leaving Certificate courses in a number of ETB colleges.
 There are also a number of private colleges offering Leaving Certificate courses.
 You can search for courses on the online database of Further Education and Training Courses www.fetchcourses.ie

-- You should contact your local Adult Education Guidance Initiative based in the ETB if you are thinking of doing your Leaving Certificate.
-To find contacts for your local Adult Guidance Initiative or ETB visit OneStepUp.ie. or contact our Freephone Helpline on 1800 303 669.
+- You should contact your local Adult Education Guidance Service based in the ETB if you are thinking of doing your Leaving Certificate.
+To find contacts for your local Adult Guidance Service click here.

 - Apprenticeships are workplace and classroom training programmes for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.